lensesio/stream-reactor/README.md

 **Pending**

-Move to Scala 2.12
+*   Move to Scala 2.12
-Move to Kafka 2.4.1 and Confluent 5.4
+*   Move to Kafka 2.4.1 and Confluent 5.4
+*   Add support for Redis Streams

 Deprecated:
     * Druid Sink